 The Prohibition in Kansas was a result of the Temperance Movement, a social movement that promoted the idea that the consumption of alcohol was inherently bad for society as a whole.

-The prohibition laws were only removed in 1948, although to this day the sale and consumption of alcohol is still more regulated in Kansas than many other parts of the US!
+The prohibition laws were only removed in 1948, although to this day, the sale and consumption of alcohol is still more regulated in Kansas than in many other parts of the US!

 The economy of Kansas was almost completely wiped out in the 1930s.

 Many residents of Kansas will remember the stories their parents and grandparents told of the Dust Bowl.

 A great drought afflicted the region from 1930 until 1941, which subsequently caused a seemingly never-ending series of dust storms that blocked all visibility to as little as 3 feet (1 meter) at times.

 The effects of the drought and the dust storms were the icing on the cake that was the economic disaster of the times, which already included rapidly falling wheat prices and the Great Depression.

 The result was a crushing blow to both businesses and citizens alike, both taking many years to financially recover, if ever.

 Kansas is home to the largest ball of twine in the world.

 Don’t go mentioning this in the presence of folks from Minnesota, though, as it’s a bit of a sore topic.